Published on

 Q3: What are the key challenges when looking at a plant that needs to work across industries?
 Where do people struggle the most with spare parts management?

 This all fits built on the foundation of decent data.
 It doesn't have to be perfect data, but decent data.
-Every business process that uses MRO items is poorly, negatively affected with low-quality data.
+Every business process that uses MRO items is poorly, negatively affected with low-quality identity data.

 Q4: moving forward, how do you change the process, the mindset?

-That's not surprising—there's usually significant opportunity in addressing these inefficiencies.
+There is significant opportunity in addressing these inefficiencies.

 Q5: After you've assessed the opportunity, how do you workshop with the customers?
 What tools do you give them?
 And how do you change their processes?